Jorge Polanco Player Props: Twins vs. Rays

 Jorge Polanco At The Plate

-- Polanco is hitting .259 with nine doubles, five home runs and six walks.
+- Polanco has nine doubles, five home runs and seven walks while hitting .252.

-- Polanco has had at least one RBI in 32.1% of his games this season (nine of 28), with more than one RBI five times (17.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- Polanco has had an RBI in nine games this season (31.0%), including five multi-RBI outings (17.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run nine times this year (32.1%), including one multi-run game.
+- In nine of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.